Benny-Nwaro/keeper_App/README.md

 ---

 These user stories encompass a wide range of functionalities within the Tailor Management System, addressing the needs of the tailor shop owner, staff, and customers.
 By implementing these features, the system aims to provide a comprehensive solution that enhances efficiency, customer satisfaction, and business growth.
 The user-centered approach ensures that each user type has the appropriate access and functionality, resulting in a secure, tailored, and efficient management solution.

-Feel free to use and expand upon this ReadMe template to provide a detailed overview of the Tailor Management System's capabilities and benefits.